emdash/irpn/doc/style.md

   Quux :              CoolDependentType a b -> CoolDependentType (S a) b
 ```

-At least for me, this makes it easier to spot that the `Quux` variant
-takes one argument of a related `CoolDependentType`, and how the
-indices of each variant are related to each other.

 Related note: I found the syntax of indexed type definitions to be the
 single-most confusing aspect of Idris and its siblings.
 This style is
-how I managed to make sense of them.
+how I began to make sense of them.

-Indexed type definitions often won't fit into 120 columns, let
+When tabulated like this, such a definition often won't fit into 120
-alone 80.
-In some cases I factor out type aliases to compress the
-table, but this can cause issues with type checking, and is often more
-trouble than it's worth.
-I prefer tabulation over keeping line length
+columns, let alone 80.
+I still prefer tabulation over keeping line
-down.
+length down, in this instance.

 Having said all this, I'm least committed to this aspect of my Idris
-style, and even I find it somewhat pedantic.
-I would consider the
+style.
+I find the following vertical style acceptable

-following "vertical" style acceptable, and I suspect I'll start
-favoring this after a while.
+#### Vertical

 ```
 data CoolDependentType : Nat -> Type -> Type where